-In the third quarter of 2007, we announced definitive agreements to purchase two Wisconsin-based banks: Ozaukee Bank, a community bank with six full-service and two limited-service locations in the affluent northern part of the greater Milwaukee area; and Merchants and Manufacturers Bancorporation, Inc., a holding company with six bank subsidiaries operating 34 full-service and 11 limited-service locations concentrated in the Milwaukee area.
-These transactions are expected to close in the first quarter of fiscal 2008, subject to approval from U.S. regulators and Ozaukee Bank shareholders.
+In the second quarter of 2008, we completed the acquisitions of two Wisconsin-based banks: Ozaukee Bank, a community bank with operations in the affluent northern part of the greater Milwaukee area; and Merchants and Manufacturers Bancorporation, Inc., with operations concentrated in the Milwaukee area.
+These acquisitions added 41 full-service branches to our U.S. banking network.